rayandasoriya/100DaysOfCode/README.md

 ## Day 54
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to return the new array by modifying it with the underlying constraints.
 Refer to Day53/Problem 1.pdf for more information regarding the problem.

+## Day 55
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to find the product of an array except self.
+Refer to Day55/Problem 1.pdf for more information regarding the problem.
+2. The problem is related to find the maximum value of length where the two words do not share common letters.
+Refer to Day55/Problem 2.pdf for detailed information.